leocybersecurity/leocybersecurity.github.io/va/enabling-promiscuous-mode.md

 ---

 # About this document
-This document provides information for network administrators about how to enable promiscuous mode on their network, so that the Virtual Appliance can inspect traffic for threats
+This document provides information for network administrators about how to enable promiscuous mode on their network, so that the Virtual Appliance can inspect traffic for threats.

 # Physical Networks
-Lorem ipsum dolor set amet
+Please reference your network infrastructure provider's documentation for mirroring both ingress and egress traffic.

 # Virtual Networks